 Deploy Gathr Using Docker Containers

-- Prerequisites- 1.
-Verify Docker and Docker Compose
+- 1. Verify Docker and Docker Compose

 - 2. System Requirements